pkgw/casa6/readme.md

 as separate modules.
 These allow the GUIs to be loaded and used.

-Some of the GUI tools available as part of CASA 5 are only available in the packaged tar-file based disribution of CASA 6.
-The GUIs that are currently only available in the monolithic vesion of CASA 6 currently includes:
+Some of the GUI tools available as part of CASA 5 are only available in the packaged tar-file based distribution of CASA 6.
+The GUIs that are currently only available in the monolithic version of CASA 6 currently includes:

   1. casabrowser